 Run Swift on Debian Trixie

-This article is about running the latest Swift version on the current stable Debian version: Trixie.
+This article is about running the latest Swift toolchain on the current stable Debian release: Trixie.

-When running swift repl on current Debian 13 Trixie, we end up with an error:
+When running swift repl on the current stable Debian release, we usually ended up with an error:

 ~/.local/share/swiftly/toolchains/6.2.4/usr/bin/lldb: error while loading shared libraries: libpython3.11.so.1.0: cannot open shared object file: No such file or directory